Marine facilities - Policy and guidance

 NERC is interested in feedback and comment (both positive and negative) on each cruise, so that it can ensure that the science community continues to be provided with high quality support whilst at sea.

-Principle Scientists will be required to submit an electronic summary report form to the British Oceanographic Data Centre (BODC) within seven days of the end of their cruise.
+Chief Scientists will be required to submit an electronic summary report form to the British Oceanographic Data Centre (BODC) within seven days of the end of their cruise.
 The form and supporting documents are available below:

-Principal scientists will also be expected to provide a comprehensive cruise report within six months of completion of the cruise.
+Chief scientists will also be expected to provide a comprehensive cruise report within six months of completion of the cruise.
 These reports will become available to view via the inventory of cruises on the BODC website - external link.

 Acknowledgement of support